common-fate/terraform-provider-commonfate/docs/index.md

 ### Creating a Invoke API Policy

-To complete the step below you will need to create a policy that allows `execute-api:Invoke`
+To complete the step below you will need to create a policy that allows `execute-api:Invoke` then you will need to assume that role and export the credentials to your local environment.

 1. Go to the AWS console in the account Common Fate is deployed to and go to Identity and Access Management (IAM)
 2. Go to Policies and click “Create Policy”